 Remove terminologies on your price list such as ‘Ladies cut and blow‘ and ‘Gents haircuts‘.
 Instead, you can simply state the type of service/treatment available, e.g. ‘Cut and blow for long hair.’

 Gender identity should not dictate your pricing.
 Instead, price your services by the time required and the cost of materials.
-You could also price your services by the experience level of the therapist/stylist/colourist.
+You could also price your services based on the experience level of the therapist/stylist/colourist.

 Federico says: